BBaysinger/bb-portfolio/frontend/src/components/common/sprite-rendering/README.md

 That should keep the package architecture aligned with the real abstraction boundary rather than the current app integration boundary.

-## Still Worth Trying
+## Remaining Experiments

-These are the remaining renderer/performance experiments that still look worthwhile.
+These are the remaining renderer and performance experiments worth revisiting.

-### Renderer tests still worth running
+### Renderer Tests

 - Canvas path for the fullscreen sequencer with and without DPR caps:
   - `?sequencerRenderStrategy=canvas`